About this Install Guide

 sudo apt-get install tigervnc-standalone-server tigervnc-common -y

-Run the password command to set a password for VNC.
-This is not the password for the user account, just for the VNC client to connect to the VNC server.
+Run the vncpasswd command to set a password for VNC.
+This is not the password for your user account, but for the VNC client to connect to the VNC server.

 vncpasswd

-Remember the password for later when the client is connected.
+Remember this password for later when you connect the client.

-Create a file at $HOME/.vnc/xstartup with the contents:
+Create a file at $HOME/.vnc/xstartup with the following contents:

 #!/bin/sh